Google Pixel 9 Pro XL vs OnePlus 12R

 Frequently Asked Questions

-Google Pixel 9 Pro XL excels if you value industry-leading 7-year software support commitment.
-OnePlus 12R is better if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
-Pick based on your budget and daily use.
+Google Pixel 9 Pro XL is the better choice if you prioritize industry-leading 7-year software support commitment.
+OnePlus 12R wins if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
+Both are rated highly (4.4★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure